 Help with funeral costs

 There are many places where financial assistance towards the cost of the funeral can be obtained.
 We have much experience of accessing financial support for families and are here to help and advise you with this.
+In the first instance, the sources of finance you could consider are:

 It’s not uncommon for a family to worry about how they will pay for a funeral.
 Please discuss any financial concerns you may have with us – we are here to help.

 We have signed the Fair Funeral Pledge and are open and transparent about our prices.
-In addition to the funds that are available from the sources below, our trained staff have a a great deal or experience in negotiating down costs for you, adding special touches to personalise a funeral, which often cost next to nothing and accessing funding from charitable organisations on your behalf.
+In addition to the funds that are available from the sources below, our trained staff have a great deal of experience in negotiating down costs for you, adding special touches to personalise a funeral, which often cost next to nothing and accessing funding from charitable organisations on your behalf.

 The Social Fund Payment is specifically aimed at the cost of a funeral: Helpline – 0345 6036967